 After testing there isn't much to love about Luvs.
 In fact, with only two exceptions, this diaper scored below average in every metric but comfort and absorption where it eked out average results.
 It isn't even the least expensive option with several diapers costing less with higher overall scores.
 That being said we do like the lower price.

-This diaper came in about middle of the pack for comfort with a 5 of 10 score.
+This diaper came in about the middle of the pack for comfort with a 5 of 10 score.
 The tabs and cuffs are the best part and very skin friendly with relatively soft fabric.

 Luvs also scored a 5 of 10 for absorbency, which is average for the group and not really impressive.
 However, given the lower than average scores overall it is still a like for us.
-On the up side, the absorption results were at least consistent without some of the wide variation we saw in the Pampers products that are made by the same company.
+On the upside, the absorption results were at least consistent without some of the wide variations we saw in the Pampers products that are made by the same company.
 Because the absorbency is subpar, baby's tushie may be continually wet which could result in skin irritation and diaper rash.

 We didn't like the test results for leaks.
 This diaper earned a 5 of 10 for leaks which is below the average for the group.
 It had more run-off during testing than the some of the competition and online reviewer accounts have a significant percentage mentioning leaking problems.
 For a diaper that has a money back guarantee for leaks, this is disappointing.
 The high for leakage in this review is 8, earned by some of the green diapers.